nixonb91/cs1555-jdbc-demo/README.md

        important note is the URL when connecting to the DBMS, which can be swapped out depending on the database.
 The URL always begins with `jdbc` followed by the DBMS being used, in our case `postgresql`, and other specifications for connecting to the DBMS (e.g., host, port, etc.).
 In our case, postgres is deployed locally, and we want to connect to the default database `postgres`.
 The second argument to the connection is always a
        Properties object that specifies additional connection requirements such as a username and password.
-We need to go ahead and update the password.
+     2) We need to update the schema to match the schema we set while creating our tables.
+In this case, the schema is `'recitation'`.
      2) With the connection setup, the next few lines initialize some helpful classes for querying our Postgres database, storing results from querying the database, and a simple menu for user interaction.